sagnikc395/100xdevs-cohort1/notes/notes/week4/week4.1 - react + state.md

 	- DOM operations are expensive.
 	- very hard for application developer to modify DOM.
 - Updating the DOM is very hard
-	- Need a reconciler for the update operations to maintain the global state of the
+	- Need a reconciler for the update operations to maintain the global state of the g